heyallnorahere/pancake/README.md

 When the Vortex motors and SOLO controllers arrived, I decided to wire one set up for testing.
-I assembled the motor onto the Solo Adapter, connected the three phase wires to the SOLO controller, and and powered the SOLO controller with an oscilloscope power supply.
+I assembled the motor onto the Solo Adapter, connected the three phase wires to the SOLO controller, and powered the SOLO controller with an oscilloscope power supply.
 However, I also needed to connect the internal encoder to the controller.
 The encoder allows the computer to receive feedback from the motor about how fast it's moving, and how much it's moved since it was powered on.
 I cut the 6-pin JST encoder cable that came with the Solo Adapter to half length, and soldered it to the smaller-pitch 6-pin JST cable, using mappings for the cable found on [REV's docs](https://docs.revrobotics.com/brushless/spark-max/specs/encoder-port) and the UNO v2 [user manual](https://solomotorcontrollers.com/wp-content/uploads/materials/SOLO_UNO_v2_SLU0722_5832_UserManual.pdf).